la5nta/pat/README.md

 Gzip message compression has been added as an experimental B2F extension.
 The extension is implemented as a backwards compatible alternative to the ancient LZHUF compression.

-This experiment is enabled by default and sessions between two Pat nodes (or other software supporting this B2F extenstion) will use gzip compression when transferring messages.
+This experiment is enabled by default and sessions between two Pat nodes (or other software supporting this B2F extension) will use gzip compression when transferring messages.

 For more information, see <https://github.com/la5nta/wl2k-go#gzip-experiment>.